adhuliya/knots/technology/sysadmin/network.md

 Network Setup
 =================

-* See the IP address and names of all the interfaces:
+* See the IP address and names of all the active interfaces:

         ip addr        # method 1
         ifconfig       # method 2

-* See all the network interfaces:
+* See all the interfaces:

         ip link show   # method 1
         ifconfig -a    # method 2 - `-a` displays interfaces even if its down